AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 # 1 LPS Plant Testing
 ### Manual
 #### Sung Min Kim, Sidney Lok, Erica Marroquin
-#### April 27th, 2018
+#### May 11th, 2018

 <div class="alert alert-block alert-danger">
 Please do not delete my comments.
 Address them for the next submission and then I will use the comments to check for corrections.
 If you disagree with my comments, just add one below mine.
 </div>

 ## Introduction
-The goal of the 1 Liter per Second (1 LPS) Plant Testing team this semester is to complete the fabrication of the current plant and to test the plant's performance.
-In Fall 2016, the 1 L/s Plant was developed based on AguaClara technology to bring sustainable water treatment to communities with smaller needs (300 people per plant).
+The goal of the 1 Liter per Second (1 LPS) Plant Testing team this semester is to complete the fabrication of the current 1 LPS plant.
+If time perfmits, the team also has plans to test the performance of the plant.
+In Fall 2016, the 1 LPS plant was developed based on pre-existing AguaClara technology to bring sustainable water treatment to small communities of about 300 people.

 The team's mission is to create inexpensive plants that treat at a flowrate of 1 liter per second for small towns and villages that do not have the means to finance surface water treatment due to upfront costs.

 <div class="alert alert-block alert-danger">
 Insert "water" into last sentence after "inexpensive plants that treat"